 2. Demonstrate an understanding of the functional anatomy of vertebrate organisms.

 3. Demonstrate knowledge of the evolution of vertebrate organisms.

-4. Demonstrate a theoretical and practical understanding of vertebrate phylogenetics.
+4. Demonstrate an understanding of vertebrate phylogenetics.

 ‘Vertebrate Organisms’ will provide a suitable grounding in the core subject matter of vertebrate zoology, for students with zoological or veterinary interests.
 The anatomical plans of the major groups of vertebrates will be scrutinized and interpreted in terms of their functioning.
 The taxonomic diversity and evolutionary ancestry of the living vertebrates will also be an integral theme of the module.

 There will be three assessed dissection classes.
 Another practical will utilize the extensive collection of vertebrate skeletons in the IBERS Museum.
 Students will write a report on characters of a diversity of skeletons, thereby exploring the anatomical relationships discussed in supporting lectures for the dissection and practicals.

 |Application of Number||Quality evaluation of phylogenetic analysis for the Cladistics practical will require quantitative reasoning.|